By Muriel Eason

 This observation deck will be a way for residents and visitors alike to enjoy nature, just a short walk away from shopping, restaurants, hotels, the San Juan River, hot springs and Town Hall, and be a place from which to view the San Juan mountain range — a place to picnic and learn about our area with educational panoramic exhibit panels.
 It will provide a destination for tourists and community members alike to hike to, where they can reflect and enjoy nature.

 Showing community spirit, other locals have joined in with in-kind donations.
 Architectural design of the structure was donated by Jess Wilton.
 Timbers selected by town parks and recreation personnel and harvested from tree thinning on Reservoir Hill are being milled and prepared for construction in the spring by local craftsman David Schanzenbaker.
+Everything in and around the place has been so beautifully created that a walk into the serene exteriors will make every visitor stumble up on some great options for patios.
 Ken Levine paid for the trails to the site to be cleared and widened slightly to allow transport of building materials in the spring.
 Norm Vance has been working to acquire panoramic photographs from John Mathis, a local photographer, for exhibit panels to educate visitors on the local landscape.

 But funds are still needed to complete the project in the spring and that is where Crowdfunding comes in.
 Via the CDC, donated funds are tax deductible and donations of $300 or more are eligible for Enhanced Rural Enterprise Zone Colorado state tax credits of 25 percent.